cloud-elements/devportal/docs/elements/salesforce-service-cloud/salesforce-service-cloud-create-instance.md

     "element": {
         "id": 39,
         "name": "Salesforce.com",
-        "key": "sfdc",
+        "key": "sfdcservicecloud",
-        "description": "The Salesforce.com allows you to deliver revolutionary CRM automation functionality, such as account and contact creation, from anywhere, anytime, on any device.", "active": true,
+        "description": "The Salesforce.com allows you to deliver revolutionary Service Cloud automation functionality, such as account and contact creation, from anywhere, anytime, on any device.", "active": true,
         "deleted": false,
         "typeOauth": true,